Substra/substra/references/sdk.md

 ```

 Download composite traintuple head model to destination file.
+This model was saved using the 'save_model' function of the algorithm.
+To load and use the model, please refer to the 'load_model' and 'predict' functions of the
+algorithm.
 ## download_composite_traintuple_trunk_model
 ```python
 download_composite_traintuple_trunk_model(self, tuple_key: str, folder) -> None
 ```

 Download composite traintuple trunk model to destination file.
+This model was saved using the 'save_model' function of the algorithm.
+To load and use the model, please refer to the 'load_model' and 'predict' functions of the
+algorithm.
 ## download_dataset
 ```python
 download_dataset(self, key: str, destination_folder: str) -> None